juliafmorgado/30DaysOtel/week1/day7.md

 All three signals working together to give us complete visibility.

-## What you've actually been learning: The OpenTelemetry APIs
+## What we've actually been learning: The OpenTelemetry APIs

 Here's something important that might not have been obvious:

-**You haven't been learning random concepts.
-You've been learning ABOUT the OpenTelemetry APIs all week.**
+**We've been learning ABOUT the OpenTelemetry APIs all week.**

 Let's make this explicit: